wootguy/Glitch-Life/readme.txt

 upload speed, it took about 3-5 minutes for a single player to join my server.
 Each of my map RES files had about 200 to 300 items in it.

+Another way to reduce download times is to use the max_file_size and texture_compression settings in the config file.
+These can easily halve the size of your maps.

 -------------------------- Content Selection --------------------------